Studio Art Major

 Outcomes:

-• Show evidence of critical thinking about the social and cultural forces that shape decision-making
+• Show evidence of critical thinking about the social and cultural forces that shape visual decision-making

-• Demonstrate skills and practices that enhance their expression and communication
+• Demonstrate skills and practices that enhance their visual expression and communication

 Students who take upper level Studio Art core courses (2000- and 3000-level) will be able to do the above, and:

-• Make art that draws on knowledge from the class gained from other fields and the studio
+• Make art that draws on knowledge gained from other fields as well as the art studio

 For a 30-credit major in studio art, students complete the following: